rishiraj95/Quick/readme.md

 The pdf file is attached as "Quasi_Clique.pdf"
 > Pei, J., Jiang, D. and Zhang, A., 2005, August.
 On mining cross-graph quasi-cliques.
 In Proceedings of the eleventh ACM SIGKDD international conference on Knowledge discovery in data mining (pp. 228-238).
 ACM.

+### Fast computation in parallel

+To make Quick work fast, check out the branch rishi_makefast.
+Here a cluster is split into small components and Quick is made to run parallel on all the small components.
+This splitting is possible because extracting the subgraph of valid nodes (that satisfy clique criteria) from the connected graph, makes it disconnected.
+On top of that, the logic works because you cannot exect to find neighbours of a node in a quasi-clique from a disconnected part in the subgraph.